-Module: BE 510 Business Economic s I
+Module: BE 510 Business Economics I

-Contents:

-In this module we will examine strateg · •

-decisions from a microeconomic persp

-standing of how economists approach

-economic concepts that may be helpfu

-organizations operate.
-Using these con individuals, analyze incentive mechani

-economics of bargaining and informati ons and investigate the

-Learning outcomes:
+In this module we will examine strategic behavior and efficiency in the context of business decisions from a microeconomic perspective.
+An important aim is to convey an understanding of how economists approach these issues and to introduce participants to some economic concepts that may be helpful in making sense of how businesses and other organizations operate.
+Using these concepts we will study the decision-making behavior of individuals, analyze incentive mechanisms within organizations and investigate the economics of bargaining and information.

-• The ability to apply economic reasoning in the conte xt of economic orga anizations

-• An understanding of model-bas - -

-and personnel economics - -

-• Familiarity with relevant econd mic and game-theore tical concepts under r both full and
+- The ability to apply economic reasoning in the context of economic organizations - An understanding of model-based analytical methods and arguments in managerial and personnel economics - Familiarity with relevant economic and game-theoretical concepts under both full and incomplete information

-incomplete information

-Prerequisites:

-Required: None

-roductory microecono vel

-Obligatory registration: no Further informatio n on registration:

-Courses Hours per week Self-study ECTS

-Lecture 2 6 4

-Exercise class 2 2 2

-ECTS in total 6

-Form of assessment Written exam (90 m inutes)

-() fitter entail () o fit

-Lecturer/Person in charge Prof. Dr. Henrik Orz en

-Lecturer/Person in charge Duration of module ' - rcise class

-0 Prof. Dr. Henrik Orz lecture and the exe

-0 Prof. Dr. Henrik Orz 1 semester.
-Both the will be held in two p smaller class sizes. lecture and the exe

-0 Prof. Dr. Henrik Orz 1 semester.
-Both the will be held in two p lecture and the exe

-Duration of module Prof. Dr. Henrik Orz 1 semester.
-Both the will be held in two p smaller class sizes. lecture and the exe

-Duration of module Offering Prof. Dr. Henrik Orz 1 semester.
-Both the will be held in two p smaller class sizes.
-Fall semester lecture and the exe
+Recommended: Knowledge of introductory microeconomics at bachelor level

-Duration of module Offering Language Prof. Dr. Henrik Orz 1 semester.
-Both the will be held in two p smaller class sizes.
-Fall semester English lecture and the exe arallel, identical str reams to allow
+Obligatory registration: no Further information on on registration: n: Courses Hours per week Self-study ECTS Lecture 2 6 4 Exercise class 2 2 2 ECTS in total 6 Form of assessment Written exam (90 m inutes) Lecturer/Person in charge Prof. Dr. Henrik Orz Prof. Dr. Henrik Orzen Duration of module 1 semester.
+Both the lecture and the exercise class will be held in two parallel, identical streams to allow